LED Distribution Center Lighting

 LED High Bay Lighting Layout Estimator

 Use this estimator to calculate approximate fixture count, spacing, and average foot-candles for warehouses, shops, gyms, industrial spaces, and commercial interiors using LED high bay fixtures.
-Enter your room dimensions, mounting height, target foot-candles, light loss factor, and room light use factor to generate a preliminary lighting layout.
+Enter your room dimensions, mounting height, target foot-candles, light loss factor, and room/layout condition to generate a preliminary lighting layout.
+When IES photometry is available, workplane height and room reflectance controls are shown.

 Project Inputs